datalakehouse/docs/docs/products/postgresql/concepts/upgrade-failover.rst

 Uncontrolled primary/replica disconnection
 ------------------------------------------

-When a server unexpectedly disconnects, there is no certain way to know whether it really disappeared or whether there is a temporary glitch in the cloud provider's network.
-DLH's management platform has different procedures in case of primary or replica nodes disconnections.
+When a server unexpectedly disconnects, there is no certain way to know whether it really disappeared or whether there is a temporary glitch in the cloud provider's network. datalakehouse's management platform has different procedures in case of primary or replica nodes disconnections.

 Primary server disconnection
 """"""""""""""""""""""""""""

-If the **primary** server disappears, DLH's management platform uses a **60-second timeout** before marking the server as down and promoting a replica server as new primary.
-During this 60-second timeout, the master is unavailable (``servicename.DLHcloud.com`` does not respond), and ``replica.servicename.DLHcloud.com`` works fine (in read-only mode).
+If the **primary** server disappears, datalakehouse's management platform uses a **60-second timeout** before marking the server as down and promoting a replica server as new primary.
+During this 60-second timeout, the master is unavailable (``servicename.datalakehousecloud.com`` does not respond), and ``replica.servicename.datalakehousecloud.com`` works fine (in read-only mode).

-After the replica promotion, ``servicename.DLHcloud.com`` would point to the new primary server, while ``replica.servicename.DLHcloud.com`` becomes unreachable.
-Finally, a new replica server is created, and after the synchronisation with the primary, the  ``replica.servicename.DLHcloud.com`` DSN is switched to point to the new replica server.
+After the replica promotion, ``servicename.datalakehousecloud.com`` would point to the new primary server, while ``replica.servicename.datalakehousecloud.com`` becomes unreachable.
+Finally, a new replica server is created, and after the synchronisation with the primary, the  ``replica.servicename.datalakehousecloud.com`` DSN is switched to point to the new replica server.

 Replica server disconnection
 """"""""""""""""""""""""""""

-If the **replica** server disappears, DLH's management platform uses a **300-second timeout** before marking the server as down and creating a new replica server.
-During this period, the DNS ``replica.servicename.DLHcloud.com`` points to the disappeared server that might not serve queries anymore.
-The DNS record pointing to the primary server (``servicename.DLHcloud.com``) remains unchanged.
+If the **replica** server disappears, datalakehouse's management platform uses a **300-second timeout** before marking the server as down and creating a new replica server.
+During this period, the DNS ``replica.servicename.datalakehousecloud.com`` points to the disappeared server that might not serve queries anymore.
+The DNS record pointing to the primary server (``servicename.datalakehousecloud.com``) remains unchanged.

-If the replica server does not come back online during these 300 seconds, ``replica.servicename.DLHcloud.com`` is pointed to the primary server until a new replica server is fully functional.
+If the replica server does not come back online during these 300 seconds, ``replica.servicename.datalakehousecloud.com`` is pointed to the primary server until a new replica server is fully functional.

 Controlled switchover during upgrades or migrations
 ---------------------------------------------------

 During maintenance updates, cloud migrations, or plan changes, the below procedure is followed:

 1. For each of the **replica** nodes (available only on Business and Premium plans), a new server is created, and data restored from a backup.
 Then the new server starts following the existing primary server.
-After the new server is up and running and data up-to-date, ``replica.servicename.DLHcloud.com`` DNS entry is changed to point to it, and the old replica server is deleted.
+After the new server is up and running and data up-to-date, ``replica.servicename.datalakehousecloud.com`` DNS entry is changed to point to it, and the old replica server is deleted.

 2. An additional server is created, and data restored from a backup.
 Then the new server is synced up to the old primary server.